frontarm/navi/docs/basics/Junctions.md

 title: Junctions
 ---

+**Note: The Guide is still only an outline.
+PRs would be greatly appreciated -- just open an issue first to make sure there is no duplication of work.**

 # Junctions

 - So far, we've discussed the two types of objects which *hold* our state - Locations and Routes.